LizzyParkerPannell/Untargeted_metabolomics_workflow/content/07_Putative-metabolite-ID/04_KEGG.en.md

 **Three red nodes highlighted here are NOT likely to be found in this organism, as they do not form part of it's global metabolism map.
 In this example, they may be kingdom specific:**

-> :warning: You should further cross reference with other metabolite databases to discern whether this is a sensible identification.
 {{< figure src="/images/KEGG_check-relevant.png" >}}

 ---